espressomd/espresso/doc/sphinx/introduction.rst

 computationally critical can be implemented at this level, without even touching the C++-kernel.
 For example, simple problem-specific analysis routines can be implemented in this way and made interact with the simulation core.
-Another example of the program’s flexibility is the possibility to integrate system setup, simulation and analysis in one single control script. |es|
+Another example of the program's flexibility is the possibility to integrate system setup, simulation and analysis in one single control script. |es|
 provides commands to create particles and set up interactions between them.
 Capping of forces helps prevent system blow-up when initially some particles